ThinkingLogic/kotlin-builder-annotation/README.md

 ```

 #### Constructor parameters
-The `@Builder` annotation should be placed on a constructor instead of the class if you have constructor-only parameters:
+The `@Builder` annotation may be placed on a constructor instead of the class - useful if you have constructor-only parameters:
 ```kotlin
 import com.thinkinglogic.builder.annotation.Builder